beerisgood/Windows11_Hardening/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/beerisgood/Windows11_Hardening?label=last%20update%3A&style=flat-square) ![recommend Windows version](https://img.shields.io/badge/for%20Windows:-22H2-blue)

-While [*Hard_Configurator*](https://github.com/AndyFul/Hard_Configurator) is highly recommended and will save a lot of your time, it's currently not compatible with Windows 11 22H2.
+While [*Hard_Configurator*](https://github.com/AndyFul/Hard_Configurator) will save a lot of your time, it's currently not compatible with Windows 11 22H2.

+[*ConfigureDefender*](https://github.com/AndyFul/ConfigureDefender) (part of above) can be used and works with 22H2.

 # Requirements